-He is a great teacher, caring and very pedagogical, who really puts confidence and knows how to communicate his passion.
-Maybe I wouldn't have dared to try my hand at freediving if he hadn't been able to talk to me about it like he did...
-A real passageway of envy!
+He is a great teacher, caring and very educational, who really gives you confidence and knows how to communicate his passion.
+I might not have dared to try freediving if he hadn't been able to talk to me about it as he did...
+A real motivator!

-For practical exercises, the first step is dry.
-After a few simple yoga postures to relax the body and breathing exercises to learn how to fill your rib cage, you lie down on deckchairs, relax as much as possible and try to hold your breath as long as possible...
+For the practical exercises, the first stage is dry.
+After a few simple yoga postures to relax the body and breathing exercises to learn how to fill up the rib cage, we lie down on deckchairs, relax as much as possible and try to hold our breath as long as possible...

-Well, in the water, it's a different set of sleeves.
-There are other tricks to master: the ears to balance, the swimming to optimize, the stress to manage...
-We are several freediving apprentices to follow the course and we all manage, throughout the day, to overcome our blockages, to make impressive progress, each at his own level.
+Well, in the water, it's a different matter.
+There are other tricks to master: the ears to equalize, the finning to optimize, the stress to manage...
+There are several freedivers trainees following the course and we all manage, as the day goes by, to overcome our blockages, to make impressive progress, each one at his own level.

-As I didn't bring my underwater camera for the sea sessions, I put below some screenshots of the videos made at the GoPro by Rémy with Rimen and Mathieu, a couple of travelers who became friends and who discovered snorkeling during their stay in Pulau Weh.
+As I didn't bring my camera underwater for the sea sessions, here are some screenshots of the videos made with the GoPro by Rémy with Rimen and Mathieu, a couple of travellers who became friends and who discovered freediving like me during their stay in Pulau Weh.

 Hyères, July 2014

-I thus discovered the islands of Port-Cros and Porquerolles during our sea trips, under a radiant sun!
-Magnificent!
-Of course, it's not Indonesia, and the water there is definitely cooler, but the Mediterranean remains "exotic" for the Breton that I am...
+I discovered the islands of Port-Cros and Porquerolles during our sea trips, under a radiant sun!
+Gorgeous!
+Of course, it's not Indonesia, and the water is definitely cooler, but the Mediterranean remains "exotic" for the Brittany native that I am...

 From Pualu Weh to Hyères, I discovered another way to dive.
 And above all discovered that I was perfectly capable of it.
 At my (modest) level of course...